Founder Biases #1: Your Funding Round Is Not Market Validation

 Author Image

-Looking at this list of funded startups that closed in 2020, some of them after major funding rounds, only make me remember one of the major biases that early-stage startup founders have: considering that if you managed to raise investor money, that also gives you some form of market validation.
+Thinking about how many funded startups end up closing, some of them after major funding rounds, only makes us remember one of the major biases that early-stage startup founders have: considering that if you managed to raise investor money, that also gives you some form of market validation.

 Well, the harsh reality is that it doesn’t!
 And believing that only diverts your attention from those everyday validation efforts can make your startup survive longer.